-The Camera Button
+The Attachments Button

-This button, when activated, displays a popup window consisting of five buttons.
-These are: Choose Photo or Video, Scan Documents, Take Photo or Video, Scan Text and Dismiss context menu.
-Using photos and videos are beyond the scope of this lesson, so they will not be discussed further.
+This button, when activated, displays a popup window consisting of seven buttons.
+These are: Attach File, Record Audio, Choose Photo or Video, Take Photo or Video, Scan Documents, Scan Text and Dismiss context menu.
+Attaching files and using photos and videos are beyond the scope of this lesson, so they will not be discussed further.

-The Show Handwriting Tools Button
+The Handwriting Button

-This button, when activated, displays a toolbar containing various tools for creating handwritten text.
+This button, when activated, displays a toolbar at the bottom of the screen containing various tools for creating handwritten text.
 These are largely inaccessible with VoiceOver, so they will not be discussed further in this lesson.